DEVSENSE/phptools-docs/docs/vs/Debugging/exceptions.md

 To configure an exception that does not appear in this list, click the `Add button` to add it.
 The name must match the full name of the exception precisely.

-The left-hand checkbox ("Thrown") for each exception controls whether the debugger always breaks when it is raised.
+The right-hand checkbox ("Thrown") for each exception controls whether the debugger always breaks when it is raised.
 You should check this box when you want to break more often for a particular exception.

 ## Common issues